Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Fractal Norm in Higher Dimensions

 Consequently, (\ref {local 3}) is also obtained in $D$-dimensions for the massive fractal norm $\ell_{(\kappa,\mu)}$ as;

 Obviously for the entire fractals we should set $\mu=0$ and replace $\ell_{(\kappa,\mu)}$ with $\ell_\kappa=\ell_{(\kappa,0)}$.
 In principle, we simply read;\\

-\textbf{Corollary 1;} \emph{Assume that }$V \subset \mathbb{R}^D$ \emph{is a compact $D$-dimensional cube and} $f(x^1, \cdots ,x^D): V \to \mathbb{R}$ \emph{is a continuous function with Fourier coefficients} $f_n$\emph{.
+\textbf{Corollary 1;} \emph{Assume that }$V \subset \mathbb{R}^D$ \emph{is a compact $D$-dimensional cube and} $f(x^1, \cdots ,x^D): V \to \mathbb{C}$ \emph{is a continuous function with Fourier coefficients} $f_n$\emph{.
 Then, }$f ( x^1, \cdots , x^D )$ \emph{has no widespread (resp. entire) fractality if and only if there exists some} $\ell_0>0$, $\kappa>0$ \emph{and} $\mu > 0$\emph{, so that} $\ell_{(\kappa , \mu)}(f_n) \leq \ell_0$ \emph{(resp. }$\ell_{\kappa}(f_n)\leq \ell_0$\emph{) for each }$f_n$.\\

-To enjoy the simplicity of the Fourier analysis on cubes, we are mostly interested to functions with cubic domains.
-Even, if the domain of the function $f(x^1,\cdots,x^D)$ is a bounded $D$-dimensional set, say $U\subset \mathbb{R}^D$, we prefer to restrict it to some large enough cube $V$ which is included in $U$ as a proper subset.
-Now we are ready to define a fractal function:\\
+To enjoy the simplicity of the Fourier analysis on cubes, we are mostly interested in functions with cubic domains.
+Even, if the domain of the function $f(x^1,\cdots,x^D)$ is a bounded $D$-dimensional region, say $U\subset \mathbb{R}^D$, we prefer to restrict it to some large enough cube $V$ which is included in $U$ as a proper subset.
+Then the continuous function $f:U\to \mathbb{C}$ is said to be a fractal function if there exists a cube $V\subset U$, on which $f$ is self-similar and nowhere differentiable except on a subset with a very small Lebesgue measure.
+However, a more strict definition of fractal function is:\\